Jake Milliman: American Wrestling Association (1989–1990)

 Returning to the AWA in late 1989, Milliman defeated Todd Becker at SuperClash IV on April 8, 1990.
 However, his most famous match was one with Col. DeBeers, known as the "Great American Turkey Hunt".
 The match was part of the AWA Team Challenge Series, where the wrestler who got a stuffed, uncooked turkey off of the top of a pole first would win.
 In what was considered at the time a major upset, Milliman took the turkey from DeBeers when the referee's back was turned and was declared the winner.
 The match took place in a TV studio without an audience (the announcers claimed it was in an effort to stop wrestlers from interfering, but it was actually due to poor ticket sales).

 Milliman also participated in the final match in the TCS.
 That match was a royal rumble-style battle royal featuring Brad Rheingans, Col. DeBeers, The Trooper, The Destruction Crew (Mike Enos & Wayne Bloom), the Texas Hangmen and others.
 Milliman again came away with the win by eliminating DeBeers at the end, winning the Series and supposed $1,000,000 check for his team Larry's Legends.

 Windy City Pro Wrestling (1992–1995)

 Late career (1995–present)

 In 2001, Millman made an appearance wrestling against Rocky Stone in a charity event to raise money for the Waukesha's Valley of the Kings animal sanctuary on March 24.
 He and Tom Stone would later reunite to defeat Daryk St. Holmes, Esq. & Brad Hunter at a NAWF Pro Wrestling event in Jefferson, Wisconsin on December 14, 2001.
-He would also face Chris Jericho in the first televised broadcast of Northern Premiere Wrestling, a Minnesota-based independent promotion affiliated with the National Wrestling Alliance, on February 2, 2002.